bartonski/barton_juggling/README.md

 * Keep hands low
 * Thow when the club reaches horizontal.
 * **REALLY** try to keep throws vertical
 * Stand next to a wall with bad hand away from the wall.
 This will force you not to throw up/forward rather than out.
+* If your throws are not symetrical, have someone stand behind you and tell you what the differences are between the right and left throws.
+In my case, the throw from my right hand was too close to my body, causing the club to hit my back or not come in as cleanly with my left.
+(Thanks, Kevin)!

 ## Notes